All Saints Sister Parish Relationship

 All Saints Catholic Church, located near 26th and Capitol Drive, was formed in 1994 from the merger of nine north side Catholic parishes.
-It also has a chapel at the St. John de Nepomuc site at 3456 N. 38th Street.
 All Saints has approximately 600 families from all over greater Milwaukee.
 It has a reputation for vibrant liturgies and vital outreach ministries that serve its neighborhood.

 All Saints Food Pantry

 Types of Items Needed: The pantry always needs non-perishable healthy food items, especially high protein foods.
 Examples include tuna, peanut butter, beans, fruits, and vegetables.
 Baby food is always welcome.
-The St. Monica bulletin will often give specific requests for a particular month.
 Please be generous!